LucaWolf/grabbit/README.md

 ## Usage
 Please use the [wiki](https://github.com/LucaWolf/grabbit/wiki#how-tos) page for a detailed list of how to get the most out of this library.
+We also have a DeepWiki page for the [core concepts](https://deepwiki.com/LucaWolf/grabbit/2-core-components)'s architecture and more.

 ## Goals
 What I'd like this library to provide is: